gvwilson/sdxpy/src/viewer/index.md

 We need to constrain the cursor's movement so that it stays inside the text (not just the window), while simultaneously moving the text up or down when appropriate.
-Rather than tackling those problems immediately, we will do some [%i "refactor" "refactoring" %] to give ourselves a better starting point.
+Before tackling those problems, we will reorganize the code to give ourselves a better starting point.

 ## Refactoring {: #viewer-refactor}